fabiankung/Robot-Monitor-Software/README.md

 Bytes 35-63 = Not used (reserved for future).

-6. See https://www.youtube.com/watch?v=5212JX8CQ5g for a demonstration of the software with a mobile robot.
+6. See https://www.youtube.com/watch?v=5212JX8CQ5g for a demonstration of the software with a self-balancing mobile robot.